sandrasocial/SSELFIE-BRAND-STUDIO/replit.md

-# SSELFIE Studio - AI Personal Branding Platform
+# SSELFIE Studio - Luxury AI Personal Branding Platform

 ## Overview
-SSELFIE Studio is an AI personal branding platform that generates professional brand photos using AI, replacing traditional photoshoots.
-The core workflow is TRAIN → STYLE → GALLERY.
-It targets women entrepreneurs with a subscription model, aiming for significant recurring revenue.
-The long-term vision includes scaling the platform and potentially selling the underlying admin agent ecosystem to enterprises, with strategic plans for future market expansion while maintaining brand identity.
+SSELFIE Studio is a conversation-first, luxury AI personal branding platform designed to revolutionize how professionals create visual content.
+Our core innovation, Maya AI, acts as a sophisticated personal brand strategist, transforming traditional expensive photoshoot models into an intelligent, scalable SaaS business.
+We empower entrepreneurs, executives, consultants, and business leaders to generate endless streams of on-brand, editorial-quality photos and videos.
+The core workflow is TRAIN → STYLE → GALLERY, putting a world-class creative studio at users' fingertips for a fraction of traditional cost.

 ## User Preferences
 Preferred communication style: Simple, everyday language.